javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 1. First, a function created by `class` is labelled by a special internal property `[[FunctionKind]]:"classConstructor"`.
 So it's not entirely the same as creating it manually.

-    And unlike a regular function, a class constructor must be called with `new`:
+    The language checks for that property in a variety of places.
+For example, unlike a regular function, it must be called with `new`:

     ```js run
     class User {